-30Under30 Nominee: Mayke Harkema
+30Under30 Honouree: Mayke Harkema

-Great to hear from Significant Insights Global 30 under 30 nominee Mayke Harkema, Manager at SKIM, who has an impressive track record of work with major global players in both the Pharma and Tech industries.
+Great to hear from Significant Insights Global 30 under 30 honouree Mayke Harkema, Manager at SKIM, who has an impressive track record of work with major global players in both the Pharma and Tech industries.
 With a passion for innovation and social impact, Mayke has led transformative projects, from improving heart failure patient care to spearheading ESOMAR’s OneDay initiative; shaping the future of market research to drive meaningful and lasting change.

 So, how did you get into the industry, and take us through how you got to this point?